resourcepool/training-java/README.md

 ###4.8.2.
 Final Presentation (t0 + 34 days)
 The presentation will be made with the whole group, on one project of their choice.
 It consists of 3 parts:
 The product-presentation, from a user-centered perspective (non-technical).
 You are presenting your "Computer database" product, and telling us what it does and how it was made.
 A live-demonstration.
 Be careful, the audience may interrupt your demo and ask you to try / show something else.
+A technical review: you will reassure your client on what he paid for.
+Give him the necessary technical data and metrics which will allow him to think "they are competent and they did the job, and I am confident that it is maintainable and well coded".

+**Warning**: this presentation is not a restitution of what you have done.
+It is a **simulation** of the presentation of a project you would deliver to your customer.